SenorAgosto/cribl.io.test/README.md

 For the first bonus challenge, I would use [Cap'n Proto](https://capnproto) to define an RPC endpoint.
 The server and clients could be implemented in C++, C#, Erlang, Go, Haskell, JavaScript (Node.JS), OCaml, Python, or Rust.

-For the second bonus challeng, I would likely use a C# Windows Forms application to interact with the Cap'n Proto RPC service.
+For the second bonus challenge, I would likely use a C# Windows Forms application to interact with the Cap'n Proto RPC service.

 ## Environment & Dependencies